“You shall love the Lord your God with all your heart, with all your soul, and with all your strength.” Deuteronomy 6:5

 Blessing One: Hearing

-Blessing One (Deuteronomy 6:4) begins with God using the word “hear.”
+Blessing One in Deuteronomy 6 begins with God using the Hebrew word for “hear.”
 Some translations use “listen.”
-In Hebrew, “hear” is “shema,” and it has a deeper meaning than what we have in the English language.
+But “hear” has a deeper meaning than what we have in the English language.

-Most of us will think God is using “hear” as how Dictionary.com defines it: “to perceive by the ear.”
-But in Hebrew, Shema means listening, paying attention, understanding and comprehending, obeying, and responding with action.
+Most of us likely think God is using “hear” as a dictionary defines it: “to perceive by the ear.”
+But in Hebrew, Shema means intently listening, paying attention, understanding and comprehending, obeying, and responding with action.

-Later in the New Testament, Jesus would often say, “Whoever has ears to hear, let them hear (Mark4:9).
-What He was really saying was, “If you have ears that work and have heard Me, respond by obeying.”
+Later in the New Testament, the Bible tells us Jesus often said, “Whoever has ears to hear, let them hear ( e.g., Mark 4:9).”
+What He really meant was, “If you have ears that work and have heard Me, respond by obeying.”
+In this way, we are to be doers of the Word and not just listeners (James 1:22).

 Shema is Love

 Next, God tells the Israelites to “love the LORD your God with all your heart, with all your soul, and with all your strength.”
-In Hebrew culture, love isn’t just an emotion, it denotes an action or a response.
+In Hebrew culture, love is not simply an emotion.
+It denotes an action or a response.
 In this case, love means faithfulness and commitment.

 We long for His commands.
 We want to listen and respond.
-Not because we can’t think for ourselves as some might argue, but because His ways are smarter, better, and have a more long-term perspective than ours, and we know it.
+Not because we cannot think for ourselves as some might argue, but because we know His ways are smarter, better, and have a more long-term perspective than ours.
+We are not called simply to believe in His oneness but to respond by putting Him in the center of our lives because of our love and loyalty to Him.

 In Lois Tverberg’s book, Walking in the Dust with Rabbi Jesus, she sums it all up like this: “If the Lord alone is our God, and we worship no other gods, then we can love Him with all of our heart and soul and strength.
 The two sentences together become one commandment.”